NairaAhmedAI/MediMine-Application/README.md

 and convert it into structured, machine-readable records stored in MongoDB.

 ## 🔍 Scraping Process Overview
-1. Entry Point — A–Z Index
+1. Entry Point — A–Z Index:
 - The scraper begins at the official NHS A–Z index page and extracts all condition names and their URLs.

-3. Content Extraction
+3. Content Extraction:
-   For each condition page, the scraper systematically collects:
+- For each condition page, the scraper systematically collects:
      - Section headings `(<h2>)`.
      - Paragraphs `(<p>)`.
      - Bullet lists `(<ul><li>)`.

-4. Intelligent Section Mapping
+4. Intelligent Section Mapping:
  - A custom keyword-driven mapping engine categorizes extracted content into:
     - Symptoms.
     - Causes.